halfer/Propel-Criteria-Builder/README.md

 Updated Sep 2018
 ---

+I've left this old repo up, and the associated service, partly for posterity, and partly because I dislike breaking links.
+For now, this can lurk in a Docker container on my shiny new server.

 The Propel project itself has mostly died now, so anyone starting a new project with an ORM requirement should probably be looking at Doctrine.
 Still, the Propel team do make commits very occasionally, so you never know!